 TACTICAL TECH AND THE NERVOUS SYSTEMS EXHIBITION

-(Haus der Kulturen der Welt with the Nervous Systems banner displayed)
+Haus der Kulturen der Welt displaying the Nervous Systems banner

 For the past five years, Tactical Tech has been actively exploring the political questions that arise from living in increasingly data-oriented societies worldwide – from questions of the resulting shrinking free space of civil society, to accumulative disadvantage for marginalised communities.

 Building on this work, Nervous Systems gives us the chance to reflect on and challenge the existing narratives around these topics, that otherwise tend to be limited to questions of surveillance and privacy, or fall into simplistic techno-utopic/techno-distopic framings.
 We believe that in order to reflect on how living in quantified societies will impact political engagement and shift centers of control and power in the future, a broader framework is needed.

 In the exhibition, we reflect on the desire we all have as users to access digital technologies that make our lives more convenient and efficient, and the trade-offs this creates with the parasitical nature of the data business model that makes this available to us at low or no cost.
 We put into question ideologies, ways of seeing and modes of governance that place faith in data as a solution for social problems and for 'developing' societies and communities, and we foreground the dynamics of these new centers of power – the world's new data superpowers and their outsourced allies.